Meet Our Team

 Kid's Quest Director

-She and her husband David live in Novato and have two adult children and one in high school.
+Christine and her husband David have lived in Novato for 22 years, have two adult children plus one in high school, and recently became proud grandparents.

 Paul grew up in Corte Madera, went to Redwood High School and then University of Oregon to study Math.
 After that, he moved to Portland and then Washington, D.C., where he taught science to high school students with learning disabilities.
 More recently, he moved back to San Francisco and started bookkeeping.